 The VR1845B, Bundled Job Placement Services Plan - Part B and Service Report which is initiated during the planning meeting it is not necessary to transfer the information to the new form unless a new meeting is held to update the job placement plan.

-When a contractor receives a TWC VR form from VR staff that is incomplete or incorrect, it should be returned by email with a request to make corrections.
-This email should be kept in the customer’s case file maintained by the contractor.

-For questions related to TWC VR forms or if a form that is no longer published is needed, contact vr.standards@twc.texas.gov.
+When a contractor receives a TWC VR form from VR staff, the contractor should ensure it contains the information needed to move forward with goods or services.
+If forms from VR staff appear incomplete or incorrect, it is best practice for the contractor to request corrections from VR staff via email and to document these communications in the contractor's case file.
+However, the contractor is not ultimately responsible for ensuring the completeness and accuracy of VR form sections that are the VR staff’s primary responsibility (e.g., referral forms, VR use only sections).For questions related to TWC VR forms or if a form that is no longer published is needed, contact vr.standards@twc.texas.gov.

 Providers must submit forms by United States mail, hand delivery, fax, or encrypted email, unless otherwise noted.
 Information must be accurate and complete.
 All instructions on the form and in the VR-SFP must be followed.